Ear Piercing Infections – Causes & Treatments

 If the swollen area feels really hot when you touch it and is also accompanied by a lot of redness, you should be on high alert for a possible infection.

 A little pus or discharge is normal after a piercing.
 You may see discharge for several days and possibly even a week.
-But if it continues past that, or if it seems to be slowing down before becoming a real problem again, you may have an infection.
+Though if it continues past that, or if it seems to be slowing down before becoming a real problem again, you may have an infection.

 The final thing to watch out for regarding pus is how it smells.
 Normally, you shouldn’t notice much of a smell at all with healthy discharge.
 If you’re starting to wince a little because the pus smells bad, you may want to consider calling your doctor.

 It’s always better to be safe than sorry when you’re dealing with an infection.
-It stinks to spend the money to visit your doctor if it turns out you don’t actually have an infection.
-But it would be even worse to skip the trip to the doctor to save yourself some money when you do have an infection.
+It stinks to spend the money to visit your doctor if it turns out you don’t actually have an infection, but it would be even worse to skip the trip to the doctor to save yourself some money when you do have an infection.

 Of all the possible infection symptoms, you should fear this one the most.
 If you have a fever, that means the infection has spread beyond the site of your piercing.
 A simple local skin infection won’t cause a fever.
 This is a systematic (full-body) symptom.